 Peach Pie with Vanilla Crumble

 There’s something about a peach pie in late summer that feels like time slows down.
 The fruit is at its juiciest, the air still carries the heaviness of August, and the kitchen smells like sunshine as soon as you slice into the peaches.
 This recipe builds on my Perfect Butter Pie Crust, giving you that crisp, flaky base that can stand up to the lush, syrupy filling without losing its shape.
 I tuck a layer of cream cheese under the fruit—not for flavor (though it doesn’t hurt) but as a little insurance against sogginess.
-The topping is my Vanilla Crumb, sweet and buttery with the fragrance of real vanilla.
+The topping is my vanilla crumb, sweet and buttery with the fragrance of real vanilla.
 If you’ve been tucking away leftover crumble in your freezer, now’s the time to let it shine.
 Bake until the top is golden and the peaches bubble through in little bursts, then let it cool just long enough to make neat slices—if you can wait that long.

 This pie starts with my Perfect Butter Pie Crust, blind baked and cooled for a crisp, buttery base.
 The filling is made with ripe peaches and a hint of lemon for brightness, then topped with the Vanilla Crumb from my Raspberry Buckle recipe.
 If you made the raspberry cake and have leftover crumble in the freezer, now’s the perfect time to use it.
 If you need to make it fresh, you’ll only use half—save the rest in the freezer for another day.